-Built in 1917, the seven-story building anchors the corner of Washington and Sherman streets in Marion’s downtown National Register-listed historic district.
+Built in 1917, the seven-story building anchors the corner of Washington and Fourth streets in Marion’s downtown National Register-listed historic district.
 Sheathed in white glazed terra cotta, with an ornate entry and cornice, the Classical Revival building shows the design influence of famed Chicago skyscrapers constructed in the early twentieth century.
 On the main floor, a vaulted ceiling supported by massive classical columns soared over hand painted murals and massive bronze light fixtures.

 Halstead purchased the property earlier this year, with plans to reinvent the former bank building as Ridley Tower, a mix of market-rate housing and professional and retail space.

 The full-scale renovation began this summer, with crews installing a new roof and repairing damaged terra cotta.
 Inside, Halstead plans to carefully preserve the remarkably intact bank lobby, including its ornate teller cages and terrazzo floors.
 In the basement, the fully intact vault with its complex security door will be converted into a unique conference room space.
 The $7 million renovation is utilizing federal historic tax credits.

 As restoration continues to move forward, potential tenants are already beginning to line up.
 F.C.
 Tucker Realty Center jumped at the chance to be located in the historic building.
 The company will also be managing leasing for the entire building as other spaces become available.